 "Start with some of the world's best alpine landscape, add an overwhelming abundance of tolerant wildlife, finish with tour operators who put you there and give you the freedom to explore.
 Doesn't get any better."

 South Georgia is the diamond in the Southern Ocean's crown of Subantarctic islands, a spectacular glaciated landscape home to some of the greatest wildlife densities found anywhere on earth.
 The island remains extremely difficult to access and few expeditions do it justice.
-Consequently, we are extremely pleased and excited to have pioneered a ten participant expedition with a renowned Penguin Scientist and professional photographer Tom Murphy for an unparalled 17 days intimately exploring South Georgia.
+Consequently, we are extremely pleased and excited to have pioneered a ten-participant expedition headed by an exceptionally experienced and knowledgeable staff of four for an unparalled 17 landing days intimately exploring South Georgia.
 Our small group will benefit from an exciting science component to the voyage which, in combination with the ease of getting such a small number of folks ashore, means a strong likelihood of visiting sites rarely or never accessed by tour vessels.
-And as far as time ashore, there will be simply no comparison; we will be able to explore in quiet serenity, and even camp ashore for those who wish.
+And as far as time ashore, there will be simply no comparison; we will be able to explore in quiet serenity.
 With the safe and comfortable vessel Hans Hansson at our disposal, we will not be inhibited like larger ships, needing dozens of zodiacs back and forth from shore at any site, nor constrained by the limitations of small yachts.
 This expedition offers great depth of exploration, contributes significantly to conservation science, and provides unparalleled experiences for a small, intimate group.

 Leader and Staff: Tom Murphy along with three additional experienced staff members.
 See staff details.

 Boat: The Hans Hansson.
 See more ship details.